benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 It takes time and I can't refresh my database before every test.

 So when my tests alter the data, I want to rollback the changes.
 You can do so by using the `Illuminate\Foundation\Testing\DatabaseTransactions` trait in your *tests/TestCase.php*.

+### Don't waste API calls, use mocks

+Say you have a service that makes HTTP to some web API.

+Unless it's Stripe, which has a test environment, you might want to mock those calls or you will often be hit with rate limits.

+Laravel has a great [HTTP client](https://laravel.com/docs/http-client) with fantastic [testing helpers](https://laravel.com/docs/http-client#testing) which makes mocking a breeze.